Sample Artificial Intelligence Syllabus Statements

 Example #3: Students will use AI for some assignments but not all

-University of Queensland (UQ), Australia, Links to an external site.
-Kelly Matthews
+University of Queensland (UQ), Australia, Kelly Matthews

 We will use AI tools that harness large language models, including ChatGPT Links to an external site. (and DALL-E 2 Links to an external site. among others), as pedagogical opportunities for learning and teaching in the course.
 Doing so aligns with the course objective on digital literacies (course objective 4) and opens up a class dialogue about the role of AI in education, including opportunities and complexities for teachers' everyday work in facilitating the learning of diverse student cohorts.
 AI in education is a vital topic for pre-service teachers who have to navigate ongoing changes in the educational landscape caused by digital technologies like AI and machine learning.